-At Longview we firmly believe that our culture serves as our greatest risk mitigant at firm-level.
+At Longview, we firmly believe that our culture serves as our greatest risk mitigant at firm-level.
 Our culture - of being one team with a common purpose - shapes the behaviours we uphold.
-This means that we consider it fundamental to encourage a place of psychological safety amongst staff, ensuring a no-blame culture where nearmisses are highlighted and staff are encouraged to ask questions.
+This means that we consider it fundamental to encourage a place of psychological safety amongst staff, ensuring a no-blame culture where near-misses are highlighted, and staff are encouraged to ask questions.
+Staff are appraised on their commitment to the firm's culture and how this has been demonstrated throughout the performance period.
+This is directly linked to Longview's commitment of ensuring that all staff conduct themselves in line with the individual conduct rules that they are obliged to uphold.
+All staff must act with integrity and due skill, care and diligence.
+All staff must be open and cooperative with the FCA and other regulators, pay due regard to the interests of customers and treat them fairly and observe proper standards of market conduct.